haoqiusong/FIR-LSTM/README.md

 In our experiments, the input is the time-series data, each datapoint contains 6 time epochs, and each time epoch contains 66 features.
 The final outputs include the binary classification outcome and the calibrated risk score.

-If you use FIR-LSTM, please cite our work: XXX.